Ernest Miller: Impact Wrestling (2023)

 Miller made an appearance on the January 19, 2023 episode of Impact! to help the new Director of Authority Santino Marella make a six-person tag match to open that show.

-Outside professional wrestling
+Acting work

 Miller had a significant role in the Academy Award-nominated film The Wrestler as The Ayatollah, in-ring nemesis of Randy "The Ram" Robinson (Mickey Rourke).
 He played Earnie Shavers opposite Michael Jai White in the 2008 Chinese television series The Legend of Bruce Lee and appeared in the 2009 film Blood and Bone.
+He also appeared in Jackson Galaxy’s 2011 American reality series My Cat From Hell.

-In a January 2009 interview, Miller announced he was cast as George Foreman in an HBO biopic that has yet to be produced.
+In a January 2009 interview, Miller announced he was cast as George Foreman in an HBO biopic that, however the film was ultimately never produced.